 I always joke that my husband is a walking Wiggle.
 He’s the best Dad ever.
 He constantly plays with the kids, takes them places and always has time to be well, a live in ‘Wiggle’.
 He’s fun…in the true sense of the word.
 He works long hours during the week so often doesn’t have a ton of time with the kids when he gets home but when the weekends come he basically ushers me out the house to get some ‘me’ time.
 It’s the best.

-Lately, that ‘me’ time has become a little more frequent because I need it to survive the days when he’s not around.
+Since having my third babe, surviving the days when he is not around is that much tougher.
 Last weekend I went to thank my husband for looking after the kids and giving me a little break but I stopped myself.
 I stopped myself because I don’t ever get a bloody thank you from anyone for looking after my own kids.
 It’s just kinda expected of me.
-I know society puts these ideas in our heads that dad’s ‘babysit’ their kids when mum’s aren’t around.
-But the truth is, they’re just doing what mum’s do but they get a shitload more praise for it.
+I know society puts these ideas in our heads that dad’s ‘babysit’ their kids when mums aren’t around.
+But the truth is, they’re just doing what mums do but they get a shitload more praise for it.